French Broad Riverfront Parks Recovery

 Background

-On September 27, 2024, Hurricane Helene caused catastrophic damage to the region.
+On September 27, 2024, Tropical Storm Helene caused catastrophic damage to the region.
 Areas closest to the waterways were hardest hit with flooding.
 The 200+ acres of parks and recreation amenities, facilities and greenway network along the French Broad Riverfront was completely submerged during the flooding after the storm.

 The project area encompasses five miles including portions on both sides of the river, stretching from the western side of City limits downstream from Hominy Creek to just below the Jeff Bowen Bridge (I-240).
 City-owned assets in the project area generally include: